knowledgecode/date-and-time/PLUGINS.md

 As this library is oriented towards minimalism, it might be lacking in functionality for some people.
 Plugin is the most realistic solution for solving such dissatisfaction.

 ## Usage
-In this section describes how to use official plugins.
+In this section it describes how to use official plugins.

 - Node.js:
 ```javascript